bracsok3/jquery.checkboxall/README.md

 ## What's included

-Within the download you'll find the following directories and files, logically grouping common assets and providing both compiled and minified variations.
+Within the download you'll find the following directories and files, and providing both compiled and minified variations.
 You'll see something like this:

 ```
 jquery.checkboxall/